Welcome to today's edition of the Rush 24-7 podcast.

 The chief broadcast engineer Mike Mamone comes up with the answer in a split second.

-Pornographic sites are not mentioned as being banned.
+Pornographic sites are not mentioned as being banned in the TSA memo.

 The email does not specify how the Transportation Security Administration will determine if a website expresses a controversial opinion.